Countly/countly-sdk-ios/README.md

 It collects data from mobile phones, tablets, smart watches and other internet-connected devices, and visualizes this information to analyze application usage and end-user behavior.

 ## About this SDK
 This repository includes Countly iOS SDK with watchOS, tvOS & macOS support.
+The minimum deployment targets are `iOS 8.0`,  `watchOS 2.0`, `tvOS 9.0` , `macOS 10.10`, and it requires `Xcode 11.0+`.

 See [Countly iOS SDK documentation](https://support.count.ly/hc/en-us/articles/360037753511-iOS-watchOS-tvOS-macOS)  for integration and details.

 ## Sample iOS Application